haasem/haasem.github.io/README.md

 - Able to look at problems from different perspectives
 - Precise communicator
 - Value-driven
-- Sustainable, maintenance-oriented and performance-optimized developments
+- Sustainable, maintenance-oriented, and performance-optimized developments
 - Mentor and coach
 - Consultancy in German and English

 ## Video Presentation

-The key aspects of my work
+** [The key aspects of my work] (https://bit.ly/key-aspects-of-my-work)

 ## Brief Profile Description